 Post-COVID Housing Market Expected To Hit Records High Since The 1980’s

-It was just months ago that the dire predictions of a COVID-caused housing market price crash were coming in thick and fast from economists, yet it seems like a lifetime ago when you look at the market now.
+It was just months ago that the dire predictions of a COVID-caused housing market price crash were coming in thick and fast from economists, yet it seems like a lifetime ago when you look at the housing market now.
 What we are seeing in Australia is almost unprecedented…prices set to soar in all capital cities and major regional areas at once.

-Already this year we have seen outrageous results at auctions as homebuyers try to get into the market.
+Already this year we have seen outrageous results at auctions as homebuyers try to get into the housing market.

 Recent reports have predicted an average 17% value growth in homes across the nation’s capital cities.